What is Business Process Testing (BPT)? – Example

 Advantages of BPT

-1. Eliminates the need of creating a separate automation framework
+1. Eliminates the need to create a separate automation framework

 2. Automation testing becomes structured with the use of business components